bb7555/massive-nemesis/_posts/Creating-An-Application-Internal-XML-API-Endpoint-From-An-External-Data-Source-In-NodeJS.md

 ```

-Node JS gives us this beautifully seamless javascript-centric web app that handles every piece of our request, parse,a and presentation.
-Add the fact of the performance boosts and gains one reaps from the Node server, and the viability of full-stack javascript is clearly apparent.
+Node JS gives us this beautiful and seamless javascript-centric web app that handles every piece of our request, parse, and presentation to the users of our apps.
+The fact of the performance boosts and gains one reaps from the Node server adds to the viability of full-stack javascript.
+I think I'm sold. :)